josmar-crwdstffng/angular/aio/content/guide/complex-animation-sequences.md

 ## Animations and Component View Encapsulation

-Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/view-encapsulation) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they where using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).
+Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/view-encapsulation) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they where using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we will discuss shortly).

-For example if the `query()` function (which you'll see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.
+For example if the `query()` function (which you will see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.

 On the other hand the `ViewEncapsulation.ShadowDom` changes the component's DOM structure by "hiding" DOM elements inside [`ShadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) elements.
-Such DOM manipulations do prevent some of the animations implementation to work properly since it relies on simple DOM structures and doesn't take `ShadowRoot` elements into account.
+Such DOM manipulations do prevent some of the animations implementation to work properly since it relies on simple DOM structures and does not take `ShadowRoot` elements into account.
 Therefore it is advised to avoid applying animations to views incorporating components using the ShadowDom view encapsulation.

 ## Animation sequence summary